 In the car-chase scene, where Hemlock is being pursued along a cliff road by Miles Mellough and his bodyguard Dewayne, there was so much dust that Dan Howard, who played Dewayne, could not see where he was driving.
 To compensate, he drove looking up through the sunroof and followed the ridge line above.
 While effective, this driving method so unnerved actor Jack Cassidy that he demanded his stunt man take his place in the car.

 Before being attached as the director, Clint Eastwood originally asked his friend Don Siegel to direct the film as he personally felt that he wasn't capable of directing an action film with dangerous stunts like this one had.
 After a long positive talk with Siegel, Eastwood took the reins as director.

 This is the only film that John Williams has scored for Clint Eastwood.
-He was suggested by the studio and the producers of the film, Richard Zanuck and David Brown, after Jaws and because Williams knew that Eastwood was a huge fan of jazz; he did incorporate that style into his score which also features a classical. more traditional orchestral sound.
+He was suggested by the studio and the producers of the film, Richard D. Zanuck and David Brown, after Jaws and because Williams knew that Eastwood was a huge fan of jazz.
+He did incorporate that style into his score which also features a classical, more traditional orchestral sound.

 In this movie, George Kennedy has a daughter who had been a drug user.
 In real life, George's daughter Shaunna was a chronic drug offender.
 George adopted Shaunna's daughter Taylor in March 2000 when Shaunna was declared an unfit mother.

 Clint Eastwood seriously considered abandoning the project after the death of climber David Knowles.
 However, he decided to continue on with the film so that Knowles' death was not in vain.
 There were a number of accidents, injuries and mishaps during filming of the climbing sequences, that were not reported to the media.